NBISweden/staff-list/README.md

 ## Scripts

-Short explaination of the scripts:
+Short explaination of the scripts.
+Run the scripts with `-h` to see more details.

 ### update_confluence_list.py
 Will download the staff list spreadsheet from Nextcloud and recreate it as a page in Confluence.